- Windows 11’s Remote Desktop is not working due to firewall blocks and disabled network features and services.

 - Press the Apply button.

-- Click the Start option, and then select OK to exit the window.
+- Now, click the Start button and select OK to exit the window.

-- Thereafter, repeat steps five to seven for the Remote Desktop Services UserMode Port Redirector service.
+- Repeat steps five to seven for the Remote Desktop Services UserMode Port Redirector service afterward.

 - Then click Allow an app or feature through Windows Defender Firewall on the left side of the Control Panel.